The cycleops magnus trainer user guide PDF, for posterity.

 - Luggage: everything made by Wolfman is excellent.
 The Wolfman Expedition line is waterproof, very sturdy and made in the USA.
 It’s not the cheapest though.

-- GPS: The Garmin Montana 600 (amazon affiliate link) is excellent.
-The AMPS rugged mount (amazon affiliate link) is solid and won’t drop your GPS even when you do a jump or crash.
+- GPS [this is from 2014, see below for 2017 update]: The Garmin Montana 600 is excellent.
+The AMPS rugged mount is solid and won’t drop your GPS even when you do a jump or crash.

-- PLB: The non-floating version of the ACR ResqLink (amazon affiliate link).
+- PLB [this is from 2014, see below for 2017 update]: The non-floating version of the ACR ResqLink (amazon affiliate link).
 It’s small, has a good reputation and seems to be very well made.
 There is a floating version of the same that’s the same as this, but bigger because it includes a floatation thing on the back, which you likely won’t need.
 I haven’t needed to call emergency services, so I can’t say how well it works.
 The same company also makes EPIRBs (PLBs for marine use) which have been used around the world for decades.
 I suggest you also get the pouch (amazon affiliate link) for it.
 It’s well made and will protect your PLB.

 - Tire spoons: the Motion Pro 08-0409 (amazon affiliate link) are of excellent quality and have worked very well for me.
 They are all metal and will last a lifetime.
 I have removed and re-mounted many tires with them, both at home and on the trail.
-Note that sadly they come in packs of 2, but as with all tire spoons you really need 3 to do a proper job.
-Get 6 and give a friend a present!
+Note that they come in packs of 2.
+You either need 3 spoons, or 2 plus a “bead buddy” or similar device to do a proper job.
+It’s very hard to do a proper job with just 2 spoons.

 - Various tools: anything from proper tool companies (i.e. not a store brand).
 I prefer tools which aren’t made in the far east because they usually aren’t that great.
-Good brands include Craftsman, Tekton, Wiha, Wera, GearWrench, Motion Pro.
+Good brands include Wiha, Wera, GearWrench, Motion Pro and Tekton (yes they are made in China but solid in my experience).
 There are many others.
 Sadly I have to say that I have been pretty much universally disappointed by Stanley tools, and I do not recommend them.

 - Knives and multitools: generally the really small ones or the ones with too many implements suck.
 I’m a bit of a knife and multitool aficionado, and have had many different ones.
 For multitools, go with Leatherman, and for pocket knives with various implements, go with Victorinox.
 As of 2015, the Leatherman Charge (amazon affiliate link) is hands down the best multitool ever made.
 The Victorinox Swisstool comes close but is heavier and harder to operate one-handed.
 For pocket knives, nothing can beat the new large one-handed Victorinox knives (e.g. the Victorinox Forester one hand).